chpc-tech-eval/scc/tutorial4/README.md

     - [ ] Check that the dashboard is working as expected
 - [ ] Prepare, install and configure remote JupyterLab server
   - [ ] Connect to JupyterLab and visualize benchmarking results
-- [ ] Automate the provisioning and deployment of your Sebowa OpenStack infrastructure
+- [ ] Automate the provisioning and deployment of your Sebowa DigitalOcean infrastructure
 - [ ] Install the Slurm workload manager across your cluster.
 - [ ] Submit a test job to run on your cluster through the newly-configured workload manager.